CurtisColwell/StrainViz/README.md

 molecule to construct a picture of the strain energy mapped onto the bonds.

 [VMD](https://www.ks.uiuc.edu/Research/vmd/) is used to visualize the strain.
 All the scripts used to do this are written in Python and Bash.

+This tool was written by Curtis Colwell in the [Jasti Group](https://pages.uoregon.edu/jastilab/) at the University of Oregon.

 ## Installation